Bombardment of Cherbourg: Fire control measures

 As a result of pre-bombardment concerns by ground commanders, all planned long-range shots on seaward batteries were cancelled and it was decided that only call fires would be delivered.
 Inter-service negotiations made three batteries dedicated navy targets and added any batteries firing on the ships.
 The ships were to have spotter planes over Cherbourg targets.
 During ship approaches from 09:40 until 12:00 they were to fire only if fired on.
 Infantry fire-coordination was provided in the air and on the ground.
-P-38 Lightnings of the IX Army Air Force flew from southern England for naval combat air patrol, fighter-bomber strikes and on-call close support of the infantry.
+P-38 Lightnings of the Ninth Air Force flew from southern England for naval combat air patrol, fighter-bomber strikes and on-call close support of the infantry.
 Collins, commanding VII Corps, arranged for shore fire control parties to join infantry units as they approached German fortified objectives.

-During the Normandy landings the standard operating procedure for "Shore Fire Control Parties" (SFCP) called for nine per infantry division.
+During the Normandy landings the standard operating procedure for "shore fire control parties" (SFCP) called for nine per infantry division.
 A naval gunfire liaison officer was attached to each regimental fire control center.
 A naval gunfire officer was attached to each divisional headquarters in charge of all shore parties in his division.

 Every firing ship was provided with an army artillery officer to maintain current information about the position of Allied troops, and to determine whether to fire at any given target at the time.
-The army liaison officer decided the safety of firing at each target, while the "ship itself controlled the fire."
+The army liaison officer decided the safety of firing at each target, while the "ship itself controlled the fire".
 The SFCP observed the fall of shot and corrected fire with a clock code.
 "In all cases, it was the responsibility of the ship to determine whether any given shoot would endanger allied personnel or positions."
 This was possible because each bombarding ship was provided with an army officer who tracked positions of Allied forces ashore.

 Air spotters operated in pairs, one as a spotter, one as an escort, each capable of both missions.
 Each pair could communicate with one another and with the same ships.
 Every bombarding ship was provided radio capability to communicate with all varieties of aircraft radios.
 The third method of fire control involved a combination of air to ground to sea communication.
-"Army Air Observation" planes spotted for a control party on the ground.
+"Army air observation" planes spotted for a control party on the ground.
 They relayed the information to the ships taking fire missions.